IBM/ibm-block-csi-driver/docs/content/configuration/creating_pvc.md

 **Important:**
   - If not defined, the default mode is `Filesystem`.
 Be sure to define the mode as `Block` if this configuration is preferred.
-  - The voluem group labelsare not pre-defined.
+  - The volume group labels are not pre-defined.
 Be sure to match the selector in the target volume group (`spec.source.selector`).
 For an example of creating a PVC using the VolumeGroup configuration, see [Creating a PVC in a volume group](#creating-a-pvc-in-a-volume-group).

 **Note:** The examples below create the PVC with a storage size 1 Gb and using the dynamic volume group feature.
 This can be changed, per customer needs.